top of page

 Norman

 Norman is named after City Slickers’ own Norman the cow; our resident Walking Dead fans also call him Norman Rheedus.
-Despite being the bigger of our two babies, he is happy to follow after his sister Marigold.
-Norman loves head scratches, treats, and quality time with his humans.
-Just like his sister, he loves playing.
+He is a two-year-old miniature American Heritage steer, and he is utterly devoted to his sister Marigold.
+He could not be more chill.
+Norman loves cuddles, treats, and quality time with his humans.
 Both of our mini cows love exploring new grazing areas when we take them for walks on their halters.

 Marigold

 If Norman is Pinky, Marigold is The Brain.
-Ever demanding of attention and treats, Marigold gets herself and her brother into all sorts of trouble, wiggling into off-limits areas of their field and demanding lots of attention.
-When they were still bottle fed, Marigold was usually the one you could hear mooing for food from across the property!
+She is four years younger than Norman, coming from the same herd.
+Despite her nerves, Marigold gets herself and her brother into all sorts of trouble, wiggling into off-limits areas of their field and demanding lots of attention.
+Once she warms up to you, she’ll make sure you know when she’s upset about something!
+Just like Beatrice, we can always hear her mooing for food or more pets from across the property.

 Eros

-Eros and were the first cattle to arrive at Havenwood, coming as a bonded pair of bulls.
-You won’t see one without the other nearby!
+Five-year-old Eros is the resident Grandpa-bull.
+He was paired with Min when they were calves.
+Now, you won’t see one without the other nearby!
 Eros came to us missing a horn but none the wiser.
-What he lacks in pointy bits, he makes up for in size.
+What he lacks in pointy bits, he makes up for in size, earning him many comparisons to black bears.
+Eros has a super chill temperament, which is great for Min and convenient for us.
 Usually too busy grazing to notice Min’s antics, he still benefits from his brother’s escapes into adjacent grazing areas.
-Both of our bulls love summertime baths!

 Min

-Minotaur, nicknamed “Min”, is our resident escape artist.
+Minotaur, nicknamed “Min”, is our largest escape artist.
 His curiosity usually lands him outside of his field, playing and grazing until he realizes Eros did not follow him.
+As self-appointed Farm Supervisor, Min is always following the action and making sure Chris is focused on his fence lines.
 Unlike Eros, Min loves to play, but he sometimes forgets that he’s a lot bigger than us!
 He likes his people, though, so he always backs off when he remembers his horns.
-Min is always happy to supervise the barn chores he can see.

 Bobby